 In a previous post (“Atheism as Intellectual Snobbery?”
 Emma Green’s review of Peter Watson’s: The Age of Atheists: How We Have Sought to Live Since the Death of God.
-Since then I have finished reading this magesterial work.
+Since then I have finished reading this magisterial work.

 WATSON’S STARTING POINT

-It is hard to do justice to this extraordinary piece of scholarship—there are over 500 footnotes—and the depth and breadth of Watson’s knowledge amazes.
+It is hard to do justice to this extraordinary piece of scholarship—there are over 500 footnotes—and the depth and breadth of Watson’s knowledge amaze.
 Yet there is no snobbishness in it.
 I’d guess that Green can’t relate to atheism or the death of god.
 Like some of my undergraduates who took my course in existentialism years ago, she doesn’t get what all the fuss is about.
 Why does Kierkegaard think Christianity is irrational, that it takes a leap of faith to be a Christian?
 Why does Nietzsche think god is dead, that the idea no longer informs culture?
 Why are questions about meaning, death and freedom such big deals?
 After all god made the world and if we love and praise him we’ll go to heaven.

 Does the previous sentence betray my snobbishness?
 Maybe.
 Yet I am just making this observation.
 If one knows little about the last four centuries of Western culture, then it may seem that not much has changed.
 But things have changed.
 The seventeenth century scientific revolution altered the way scientists, philosophers, and theologians see the world.
 Thus there is a reason that belief in freedom, souls, and gods was once ubiquitous but is now minimal among the intelligentsia—the reason is modern science.